APSU in Rome

-The program is open to anyone interested in learning more about the context and style of art and architecture in Italy from antiquity to the present day.
+The 6-credit program is open to anyone interested in learning more about the context and style of art and architecture in Italy from antiquity to the present day.
 No prior art or art history background or prerequisite is necessary.
 Speaking Italian is not required.

 Studio Art majors should enroll in both courses (6 credits total).
 Both courses can be arranges to count towards your minor.

-Non-art majors can enroll in Art 1030 Art Appreciation (3 credits) plus elect to take the studio art course for an elective (3 credits).
+Non-art majors can choose to enroll in Art 1030 Art Appreciation (3 credits) and can take the studio art course for an elective (3 credits) (6 credits total).

 Lodging and Meals